Limited Time Offer:Up to 20% off Hello Interview Premium

 Core Capabilities & Limitations

-With a motivating example in place, let's dive into what PostgreSQL can and can't do well.
+With a motivating example in place, we can map out what PostgreSQL can and can't do well.
 Most system design discussions about PostgreSQL will center around its read performance, write capabilities, consistency guarantees, and replication.
 Understanding these core characteristics will help you make informed decisions about when to use PostgreSQL in your design.

 Read Performance